starcard-org/price_bot/README.md

 ```!set_pricebot_avatar <some https:// url to an avatar png, gif, jpg image>```

-This requires setting CUSTOM_BOT to true in the .env file and own server with instructions below:
+This requires setting CUSTOM_BOT to true in the .env file and running own server with instructions below:

 # Basic instructions on running a discord bot in AWS

 Assumes ec2 setup knowledge and can launch and ssh into a ec2 instance / server

-Using nano instance since bot use little resources - can be on free tier
+It's possible to use the smallest instance since bot use little resources

 # install node

 https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html

-Quicker use these commands:
+Quicker to use these commands:

 ```curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash```